COVID-19 CATCHUP FUNDING STATEMENT

 - Further up skilling of support staff to develop the outcomes of children who have been identified as needing “catch up” in their learning.

-their offer of CPD for all teachers to ensure lessons are engaging and challenging for all.
+- Further opportunities for children to improve their levels of fitness and stamina.
+PSD (Primary Sporting Development) to continue their offer of CPD for all teachers to ensure lessons are engaging and challenging for all.